-RideWise Travel Training
+Travel Training

 SMART has partnered with Ride Connection to bring their RideWise travel training program to Wilsonville.
 Eligible customers who are unfamiliar with SMART's fixed-route services are encouraged to take part in this program to help understand how to plan your trip and successfully utilize SMART's and surrounding area fixed-route services.
-The travel trainer also hosts group trips designed to help people learn to ride transit in a social, relaxed environment.
+The travel trainer also hosts group trips designed to help people feel comfortable with the transit system in a social, relaxed environment.